isellsoap/francescoschwarz.com/src/_content/posts/2019-05-16-beyond-tellerrand-2019-duesseldorf.md

 #### “Never snap to guides”

 Graphic design legend **David Carson** was next up.
-It was a rather “unique” talk in that he basically non-stop clicked through his work of arts, explaining along the way how he approached and solved design and typography problems with and for clients.
+It was a rather “unique” talk in that he non-stop clicked through his work of arts, explaining along the way how he approached and solved design and typography problems with and for clients.

 {% include 'figure' with '/images/2019/05/david-carson-beyond-tellerrand-2019.jpg'
   linkExternal: 'https://twitter.com/bkastl/status/1127942175596122114'